akospaska/Portfolio-Webshop/README.md

 - Username: admin
 - Password: admin

+For the Dummy Stripe payment please use the following data:
+- CardNumber: 4242 4242 4242 4242
+- Expiration date: 04 / 24
+- CVC: 424

-Note that, the admin demo user didn't have access to delete or modify the following items:
+Note that, the **admin demo** user didn't have access to delete or modify the following items:

 - Product
 - Category